Traditional Pumpkin Pie

 - 1/2 teaspoon each ground cloves, nutmeg and ginger

 - 1 large egg, beaten

 - In a large bowl, combine flour and salt; cut in shortening until crumbly.
 Gradually add water, tossing with a fork until dough forms a ball.
 Divide pastry in half.
 On a floured surface, roll out each portion to fit a 9-in. pie plate.
 Place pastry in plates; trim pastry to 1/2 in. beyond edge of plate.
 Flute edges.

 - For filling, beat eggs in a large bowl.
 Add the pumpkin, brown sugar, cinnamon, salt, cloves, nutmeg and ginger; beat just until combined.
 Gradually stir in milk.
 Pour into pastry shells.

 - Bake at 450° for 10 minutes.
-Reduce heat to 350°; bake 40-45 minutes longer or until a knife inserted in the center comes out clean.
+Reduce heat to 350°; bake until a knife inserted in the center comes out clean, 40-45 minutes longer.
 Cool pies on wire racks for 1 hour.
-Refrigerate for at least 3 hours before serving.
+Refrigerate at least 3 hours before serving.
 Refrigerate leftovers.

 Dec 2, 2015

 This pie was easy to make and really good.
 The three hours cooling in the refrigerator did make it more like a custard.

 Dec 23, 2014